Nemanja Milojević: Vojvodina

 After the end of the 2017–18 Serbian SuperLiga campaign and his contract with former club, it was announced Vojvodina expressed an interest in Milojević.
 On 18 June 2018, Milojević officially joined new club, penning a three-year deal.

 Panionios

-On 5 August 2019, he signed a three-year contract with Greek Superleague club Panionios.
+On 5 August 2019, he signed a three-year contract with Super League Greece club Panionios.

 Voždovac

 On 18 September 2020, he signed a contract with Serbian SuperLiga club Voždovac.

+Marko

+On 30 June 2026 he was signed by the Super League Greece 2 side Marko.

 International career

 In early years of his career, Milojević had been called into the Serbia national under-17 football team.
 He also played for Serbian under-18 level, in friendly matches against Bosnia and Herzegovina in 2016.
 Later, Nemanja represented Greece under-19 level between 2016 and 2017.
 In March 2018, Milojević was invited to Greece under-21 level under coach Antonios Nikopolidis.
 He made his debut for Greece under-21 national team in 4–3 friendly game away loss to Slovakia.